aneasystone/github-trending/README.md

 ## C

+* 【2022-10-03】[libgit2 / libgit2](https://github.com/libgit2/libgit2) - A cross-platform, linkable library implementation of Git that you can use in your application.
+* 【2022-10-03】[ThirteenAG / WidescreenFixesPack](https://github.com/ThirteenAG/WidescreenFixesPack) - Plugins to make or improve widescreen resolutions support in games, add more features and fix bugs.
+* 【2022-10-03】[screetsec / TheFatRat](https://github.com/screetsec/TheFatRat) - Thefatrat a massive exploiting tool : Easy tool to generate backdoor and easy tool to post exploitation attack like browser attack and etc .
+This tool compiles a malware with popular payload and then the compiled malware can be execute on windows, android, mac .
+The malware that created with this tool also have an ability to bypass most AV softw…
+* 【2022-10-03】[openbsd / src](https://github.com/openbsd/src) - Public git conversion mirror of OpenBSD's official CVS src repository.
+Pull requests not accepted - send diffs to the tech@ mailing list.
 * 【2022-10-02】[openvswitch / ovs](https://github.com/openvswitch/ovs) - Open vSwitch
 * 【2022-10-01】[DDeGonge / OS-ARM](https://github.com/DDeGonge/OS-ARM) -
 * 【2022-10-01】[strongswan / strongswan](https://github.com/strongswan/strongswan) - strongSwan - IPsec-based VPN